Programs

 Area 2: Design

-The Department of Drama at the University of Saskatchewan is proud to announce an innovative new program of study — first of its kind in Canada — wîcêhtowin Theatre Program.
+The School for the Arts (Drama) at the University of Saskatchewan is proud to be the home of an innovative new program of study — first of its kind in Canada — wîcêhtowin Theatre Program.

 The wîcêhtowin Theatre Program (WTP) is a 21-credit Arts and Sciences Certificate program for Indigenous students.
 WTP has been revised so students can take the certificate on its own in combination with any other degree program.